 FSE talks have been growing more and more active since 2020.
 That’s because WordPress has announced that this feature will make it into the new release.
-The introduction of full site editing as a WordPress built-in feature is planned for July – the month when we’ll see version 5.8 release date.
+The full site editing as a WordPress built-in feature was introduced in July 2021 – the version 5.8 release date.
 Now, with WordPress version 5.9 out, we have the full-fledged full site editing mode.

 What’s in it?
 Let’s dig a bit into it and see what change the WordPress community awaits.

 WordPress Full Site Editing: Precursors of the change

 The idea of introducing the full site editing functionality didn’t arise out of pure nothing.
 An inspirational example for this innovative addition might have been Elementor Pro – this page builder also lets users create headers, footers, and such.

 The concept of FSE (full site editing) may also not be new for you if you’ve used the WordPress.com Editing Toolkit by Automattic.
 As long ago as in 2019, they introduced this plugin that, among other things, provided page templates with different layouts for users to select.
 In essence, those are several sets of blocks made ready for putting them on a site.

 But layout templates are pre-made solutions, unlike what full site editing is.
 This is what makes them different: with full site editing, you don’t select one of a few options – you create yours.
 There are blocks for building pages and hierarchically higher elements that comprise a theme (header, footer, etc.): they resemble building bricks or puzzle pieces, not ready-made layouts.